Physical disabilities

 If you're unsure about your child or young person's breathing, contact your GP.

-For additional support and guidance visit:
+For additional support and guidance visit the:

 Cerebral palsy is a lifelong condition that affects your movement and co-ordination.